yacb/yacb.github.io/_drafts/DotNet-Integration-Testing-V1.md

 ## 7. Assertions

-Continueing our example in the section above, we need to check the value of content on the page, we might need to click a few things to get the page in a certain state, but at the end of a test, you always have an assertion:
+Continuing our example in the section above, we need to check the value of content on the page, we might need to click a few things to get the page in a certain state, but at the end of a test, you always have an assertion:

     ...
     UITest(() => {